curl/everything-curl/README.md

 somewhat more experienced developers.
 It offers something for everyone to pick and choose from.

-Do not try to read it from front to back.
+Do not read this book from front to back.
 Read the chapters or content you are curious about and flip back and forth as you see fit.

-I hope to run this book project as I do all other projects I work on: in the open, completely free to download and read.
-I want it to be free for anyone to comment on, and available for everyone to contribute to and help out with.

-Send your bug reports, pull requests or critiques to me and I will improve this book accordingly.
+This book is an open source project in itself: open, completely free to download and read.
+Free for anyone to comment on, and available for everyone to contribute to and help out with.
+Send your bug reports, ideas, pull requests or critiques to us and I or someone else will work on improving the book accordingly.

 This book will never be finished.
 I intend to keep working on it.
 While I may at some point consider it fairly complete, covering most aspects of the project (even if only that seems like an insurmountable goal), the curl project will continue to move so there will always be things to update in the book as well.